swedenconnect/ca-headless/README.md

 This repo contains the source code for the core headless CA service.
 The service is "headless", which means that it has no web GUI for management and cert issuance and consequently provides no login support for admin login.
 The only option tha manage this CA service is by means of a CMC API and direct access to the CA repository.
 This CA service is intended to be used as a generic CA service that is managed through authorizes CMC clients (RA).

+Such CA CMC client suitable for use with this CA service is available here: [https://github.com/swedenconnect/ca-cmc-admin](https://github.com/swedenconnect/ca-cmc-admin)

-The source code builds a Spring Boot application that may be deployed as is, or may be built into a Docker image using any of the provided Dockerfile examples.
+The source code for this CA service builds a Spring Boot application that may be deployed as is, or may be built into a Docker image using any of the provided Dockerfile examples.

 This document provides build, deployment and operational instructions.
 Example files used to illustrate service deployment are provided in the `documentation/sample-config` folder.